reconcept-developers/angular-realworld-example-app/README.md

 ## What is this?

-This repository is an example application which we use for our sollicitations.
+This repository is an example application which we use for our technical interviews.
 It is a simple blog application which is built with Angular and uses the RealWorld API.

 There are a few bugs and a some feature requests we have for this application.

 ## What do I need to do?

 You don't have to prepare anything, but of course you can write some code if you want to.

 We use this project to have a few talking points during the interview.
 We'll ask some questions on how you would tackle the issue or feature, or maybe do some pair programming.

 # API